-Any organization that uses information technology should conduct cybersecurity risk assessments from time to time.
-Each organization, however, faces its own unique set of security risks, and needs to tailor its approach to addressing those specific risks within its risk management processes.
+Each organization, however, faces its own unique set of security risks and needs to tailor its approach to addressing those specific risks within its risk management processes.

-IT assets include servers, customer contact information, sensitive partner documents, trade secrets, and much more.
-Some assets are physical, such as computing devices; other assets are electronic, such as data or software.
+Some assets are physical, such as computing devices; others are electronic, such as data or software.
 Not all assets are of equal value, either.
 Some are more costly than others, and some have higher risk exposure.

 Creating an Asset Register for IT Risk Analysis

-An asset-based risk assessment starts with an asset register or asset inventory: a document that specifies all the places where sensitive information is stored and the estimated value of the asset.
-So one of the first things an organization should do when performing a cybersecurity risk assessment is to identify those IT assets.
+An asset-based risk assessment starts with an asset register or asset inventory.
+This document specifies all the places where sensitive information is stored and the asset’s estimated value.

-First, generate the register itself: the list of hardware, software, devices, and databases that store sensitive information.
 To do this, consult with the asset owners.
 An “asset owner” is the person or entity responsible for controlling an information asset’s production, development, maintenance, use, and security.

-The asset owners will be familiar with how information moves through their department.
+The asset owners will be familiar with how information moves through their departments.
 Involving them in the process will be quicker and less intrusive than having your implementation or compliance team go through the entire company.

 It might be that asset owners aren’t sure what assets fall within their responsibility.
 In that case, recommend that they list all the software they use, the documents in their binders and file cabinets, the employees in the department, and the equipment in their office, among others.
 Assets might include: